Tylenol Versus CBD - The Surprising Connection

 Okay...this is getting crazy.

-FAAH is an endocannabinoid!
+FAAH breaks down our two principle endocannabinoids!
 Guess what CBD does to it?

 It's inhibits or blocks it!

 CBD inhibits FAAH more potently than the (+)-enantiomer.